Skip to content

 typescript

-Creates an in-memory SQLite index over the given directory.
 In Python, the constructor starts scanning in a background thread and returns immediately.
 Call await db.ready() before querying.
-In Rust, the constructor scans synchronously.
-In TypeScript, scanning starts immediately.
+In Rust, .build() scans synchronously; use .build_async() (via AsyncDirSQL) for the tokio-driven equivalent.
+In TypeScript, scanning starts immediately and db.ready resolves when the scan finishes.

 Parameters:

 • root -- Path to the directory to index.
+Optional if config is supplied.

 • tables -- List of Table definitions.
 Each defines a SQLite table, a glob pattern, and an extract function.